C. S. Fondy a.s.

-C.S.
-Fondy a.s. comprises three mutual funds that were previously managed by CS Fund, Inc., an investment company: namely, the C.S.
+C. S. Fondy a.s. comprises three mutual funds that were previously managed by C. S. Fund, Inc., an investment company: namely, the C.S.
 Capital Gains Fund, the C.S.
 Energetics Fund, and the C.S.
 Regular Dividend Fund.
-Since 1998, the Funds have been managed by AKRO Investment Company, Inc. under the names AKRO Progressive Companies Fund, AKRO Global Equities Fund and AKRO Balanced Fund.
+Since 1998, the funds have been managed by AKRO Investment Company, Inc. under the names AKRO Progressive Companies Fund, AKRO Global Equities Fund and AKRO Balanced Fund.

-C. S. Funds management
+C. S. Fondy management

-Until February 1997, C. S. Funds were managed by the C. S. Fund, Inc., an investment company controlled by a larger number of investors associated with the so-called Motoinvest group.
+Until February 1997, C. S. Fondy were managed by the C. S. Fund, Inc., an investment company controlled by a larger number of investors associated with the so-called Motoinvest group.

 After the receivership of Agrobanka in September 1996, the group decided to urgently sell off all their assets and leave the market; in the context the owners of the C. S. Fund, Inc. decided to sell the company as well.
 This occurred in February 1997 when the C. S. Fund, Inc. was sold to a Cyprus-based company Austell Enterprises Ltd. Two changes of owners followed: Austell sold S. C. Fund, Inc. to a Czech company Crassus, Ltd. who later sold it to a Russian company Kos-Mos.
-The new management of C. S. Fund, Inc., appointed by the Russian owner, then stripped C. S. Funds of its assets.
+The new management of C. S. Fund, Inc., appointed by the Russian owner, then stripped C. S. Fondy of its assets.

-Subsequently, the management of C. S. Funds was transferred to AKRO Investment Company by decision of the Ministry of Finance, which manages it up to now.
+Subsequently, the management of C. S. Fondy was transferred to AKRO Investment Company by decision of the Ministry of Finance, which manages it up to now.